tickberry/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7. task 7 a script that creates a new gobal variable
-8 task 8 ascript that adds true knowledge to human power 9 taks 9a script that prints the result of power divided by DIVIDE followed by a new line
+8 task 8 ascript that adds true knowledge to human power 9 taks 9a script that prints the result of power divided by DIVIDE followed by a new line 10 task 10 a script that displays the result